LJSthu/SingleCycleCPU/README.md

-# homework4
+# SingleCycleCPU
-单周期CPU by ljs
+Contains the single-cycle CPU implementation in vivado by ljs